AndrewRoddy/Gomodoro/README.md

 ## To Do

+Build Backend

+- [ ] Create backend boiler plate backend (Flask)

+- [ ] Set up render backend for the API calls
+- [ ] Check if the user has paid
+- [ ] Connect it to Supabase

 Patreon integration

 - [ ] Show username when signed in with patreon
 - [ ] Store if user is paying or not paying
 - [ ] Use Supabase database to store seconds user currently has every 30 seconds